BuickSalesman/learnings-journal/README.md

 # 07/11/24 -

-`Be not defeated by the rain, Nor let the wind prove your better.
-`Succumb not to the snows of winter.
-Nor be bested by the heat of summer.
+`Be not defeated by the rain, Nor let the wind prove your better.` `Succumb not to the snows of winter.
+Nor be bested by the heat of summer. `

 `Be strong in body.
 Unfettered by desire.
 Not enticed to anger.
-Cultivate a quiet joy.
-`Count yourself last in everything.
-Put others before you.
-`Watch well and listen closely.
-Hold the learned lessons dear.
+Cultivate a quiet joy. ` `Count yourself last in everything.
+Put others before you.  ` `Watch well and listen closely.
+Hold the learned lessons dear.  `

-`A thatch-roof house, in a meadow, nestled in a pine grove's shade.
+`A thatch-roof house, in a meadow, nestled in a pine grove's shade.  `

-`A handful of rice, some miso, and a few vegetables to suffice for the day.
+`A handful of rice, some miso, and a few vegetables to suffice for the day.  `

-`If, to the East, a child lies sick: Go forth and nurse him to health.
-`If, to the West, an old lady stands exhausted: Go forth, and relieve her of burden.
-`If, to the South, a man lies dying: Go forth with words of courage to dispel his fear.
-`If, to the North, an argument or fight ensues:
+`If, to the East, a child lies sick: Go forth and nurse him to health.  ` `If, to the West, an old lady stands exhausted: Go forth, and relieve her of burden.  ` `If, to the South, a man lies dying: Go forth with words of courage to dispel his fear.  ` `If, to the North, an argument or fight ensues:  `
-`Go forth and beg them stop such a waste of effort and of spirit.
+`Go forth and beg them stop such a waste of effort and of spirit. `

-`In times of drought, shed tears of sympathy.
+`In times of drought, shed tears of sympathy.  `
-`In summers cold, walk in concern and empathy.
+`In summers cold, walk in concern and empathy.  `

-`Stand aloof of the unknowing masses:
+`Stand aloof of the unknowing masses:`
-`Better dismissed as useless than flattered as a "Great Man".
+`Better dismissed as useless than flattered as a "Great Man"`

-`This is my goal, the person I strive to become.
+`This is my goal, the person I strive to become.`
- `

 I found this poem by late Japanese poet Kenji Miyazawa today.
 It has resonated deeply within myself.
 The themes of humility and a simple, happy life, parallel with the ebb and flow of the natural world, helping others along the way, is something I feel is missing from the greater modern day society (at least the societal bubble I find myself in!).
 I found several translations of the poem, but I think I like this one best, and is one of the better translations across the 4 or 5 of them that I read.

 I read up on Kenji through his Wikipedia article, and I have to say I admire him a lot, although in the poem itself he states he would rather be useless to all than be considered a "Great Man".
 He was a novelist, poet, wrote children's literature, as well as being an agricultural science teacher, cellist, devout Buddhist, and a utopian social activist.
 Being a writer, musician, scientist, (I forgot to mention) artist, paired with a social philosophy of humility and non-consumerism, is just about the most respectable type of person I can image.